funktionaer/fhem-music-cards/README.md

 ` pip install python-mpd2 `

-First run 'python config.py' to select the reader from the inputs.
+First run `python config.py` to select the reader from the inputs.